Superone77/Gruppe177/Ex2/Ex2.md

 When considering process running on distinct and potentially distant processors, parallelization with the help of processes is larged used, which is more scalabale.
 For instance, client-server applications. \
 But when process run on a single processor, parallelization with the help of processes has an important overhead and a communication may require several time consuming data copies.
 Then we should use parallelization with the help of threads, because it is more space efficient and switch context cheaper.

-d) Because MPI is suitable for data exchange between multiple address spaces, the current mixed programming model is generally MPI+X, that is, MPI is used for inter-node communication, and within the node (single address space), a programming model suitable for single address space is adopted.
+d) Because MPI is suitable for data exchange between multiple address spaces, the current hybird programming model is generally MPI+X, that is, MPI is used for inter-node communication, and within the node (single address space), a programming model suitable for single address space is adopted.
 Corresponds to the hierarchies within and between nodes (multiple address spaces) of high-performance computer nodes.